microsoft/fluentui/packages/office-ui-fabric-react/src/components/SwatchColorPicker/docs/SwatchColorPickerDonts.md

-- Do not use a SwatchColorPicker when there are a a very large number of color choices.
-The best component for to that is a ColorPicker.
+- Don't use SwatchColorPicker when there are a large number of color choices.
+The best component to do that is a ColorPicker.